INSPIRE: INvestigating Stellar Population In RElics II. First Data Release (DR1): Future data releases and scientific goals

-We have therefore confirmed 10 (including the two from the pilot) of the 19 galaxies as relics (M$_{\star, t_{\text{BB = 3 Gyr}}}$>75\%), proving that they formed the majority of their mass ($>75$\%) with a short, high-z star formation episode (at $t_{BB}<3$ Gyr).
-Moreover, 4 (including one from the pilot paper) of them are "extreme-relics" with M$_{\star,t_{\text{BB=3 Gyr}}}>99$\% already 2 Gyr after the BB.
-All relics are characterised by a super-solar metallicity and high [Mg/Fe], similarly to the three confirmed local relics of \citetalias{Ferre-Mateu+17}, which provides a further confirmation of the fact that their SFH extends over a very short timescale.

-\subsection{Future data releases and scientific goals}
+\section{Future data releases and scientific goals}

-In the second data release, foreseen in $\sim$six months, we will add the NIR spectra of these 19 systems.
-Extending the wavelength range towards the red, we will be able to constrain, at least for the stacked spectrum of the relics, given the more stringent requirements on SNR, the low-mass end slope of the IMF.
-We will stack the spectra of the objects confirmed as relics and those of the objects classified as non-relics and compare these two.
+In the second data release, foreseen in approximately six months, we will release the NIR spectra of these 19 systems.
+Extending the wavelength range towards the red, we will be able to constrain the low-mass end slope of the IMF.
+Given the more stringent requirements on S/N, we will stack the spectra of the objects confirmed as relics and those of the objects classified as non-relics and compare these two.
 According to \citetalias{Ferre-Mateu+17}, we should expect a measurable difference between the IMF slope of relics (expected to be bottom-heavy) and of non-relics that formed their stars with a more extended SFH and thus should have a more universal IMF.

-A dedicated paper comparing the \INSPIRE\, galaxies with UCMGs in IllustrisTNG is in preparation (Pulsoni et al., in prep.).
-This will allow us to shedding light on the formation scenario and mass assembly of these extremely compact, passive and massive objects, and to understand the conditions that allowed these objects to survive intact to present day, without undergoing any accretion event.
-Moreover, we will also compare the observed number density of relics against the predictions from cosmological hydrodynamical simulations, investigating on the mechanisms responsible for the dramatic size growth measured from $z \sim 1$ to the present-day Universe.